 - First aid kit

-DO: Seal your home
+2. Seal your home

 Take the time to seal every point of your home.
 Seal entry points like vents or cable access points.
 Consider installing impact-resistant windows, and pre-install shutter hinges that let you mount shutters before you evacuate.
+Learn more about storm-proofing your house.

-DO: Clear your gutters
+3. Clear your gutters

 Remove debris from gutters to allow proper drainage during a storm.
-Make sure they’re free of leaves, pinecones and trash so heavy rains can flow through them freely.
+Make sure they’re free of leaves, pine cones and trash so heavy rains can flow through them freely.

-DO: Elevate your belongings
+4. Elevate your belongings

 Get everything you can off the floor and to higher ground, like a second level or high shelves.
 Hurricanes often cause flooding or water damage.
-To prepare, try to move your belongings off the floor Even moving items up to closet shelves can keep your belongings out of water.
+To prepare, try to move your belongings off the floor Even moving items to closet shelves can keep your belongings out of water.

-DON’T: Leave loose items outside
+5. Don’t leave loose items outside

 Make sure your patio furniture, grill, lawn mower, bikes and all other items that are stored outside are brought in.